Regular points of extremal subsets in Alexandrov spaces: Preliminaries

 Furthermore, let $\Sigma$ be a space of curvature $\ge1$.
 A closed subset $F$ of $\Sigma$ is said to be \textit{extremal} if it satisfies the above condition, and in addition, $\diam\Sigma\le\pi/2$ when $F$ is empty and $\Sigma\subset\bar B(F,\pi/2)$ when $F$ is one point. \end{dfn}

-In this paper, by the ``dimension'' of an extremal subset we mean its Hausdorff dimension.
-Later we prove that it coincides with the strainer number and thus is an integer.
+The dimension of an extremal subset is defined by the Hausdorff dimension.
+We will see that it coincides with the strainer number and the topological dimension.
+Note that the local dimension is not constant in general.

-\begin{ex} \begin{enumerate} \item A point whose space of directions has diameter not greater than $\pi/2$ forms an extremal subset of dimension $0$. \item The boundary of an Alexandrov space is an extremal subset of codimension $1$.
+\begin{ex} \begin{enumerate} \item A point whose space of directions has diameter not greater than $\pi/2$ is an extremal subset of dimension $0$. \item The boundary of an Alexandrov space is an extremal subset of codimension $1$.
 The set of all topological singularities (i.e.\ non-manifold points) is also an extremal subset. \item Let a compact group $G$ act on $M$ by isometries.
 Then, the quotient $M/G$ is an Alexandrov space with the same lower curvature bound and the natural projection of the fixed point set of $G$ is an extremal subset of $M/G$. \end{enumerate} \end{ex}